Our book “Four Futures, One Choice” is out today. This was a great journey!

 Back in February 2020, I had an idea to do something together with other postdoctoral researchers at the Cambridge University’s Centre for Digital Built Britain (CDBB).
 The question was asked by the CDBB as an attempt to encourage a collaborative work between postdoctoral researchers who have been associated with the centre.
 As a future strategist, I thought that this would be a unmissable opportunity to do something on the future of Britain.

 CDBB is funding around 20 postdoctoral researchers at the University of Cambridge.
 We all come from diverse disciplines such as computer science, architecture, economy, engineering and so on.
 I cannot emphasise enough how dedicated, intelligent and interesting everyone is.
 I study interoperability, complexity and sustainability for cyber-physical systems, as you would already know from my earlier posts.
-But some of my colleagues are studying land economy, business models for digital twins, the potential of engineered timber and other very exciting topics far from my expertise.
+But some of my colleagues are studying land economy, business models for digital twins, the potential of engineered timber, urban cities and other very exciting topics far from my expertise.